Little Boy (film): Plot

 However, when World War II begins, Pepper's older brother is declared ineligible for military service because of flat feet and their father joins in his place, which devastates Pepper.
 Not long after his father leaves for war, Pepper hears the Bible verse, "Truly I tell you, if you have faith as small as a mustard seed, you can say to this mountain, ‘Move from here to there,’ and it will move" (Matthew 17:20), he becomes determined to get enough faith to bring his father home.
 Nevertheless, as his friend and mentor Father Oliver tells him, faith is useless to anyone who harbors hatred.
 Father Oliver tells Pepper to befriend a Japanese man named Hashimoto.

 At first, the anti-Japanese sentiment Pepper has internalized – which has become prevalent in his society – makes him hesitant to follow this advice, but as he gets to know Hashimoto, he begins to value their friendship and learns from Hashimoto to stand up to those who bully him about his height.
 Father Oliver gave Pepper a list of tasks to complete.
-When Pepper's father is reported missing in action, Pepper's mother (Emily Watson) struggles to keep her family together in the face of these overwhelming hardships.
+When Pepper's father is reported missing in action, Pepper's mother struggles to keep her family together in the face of these overwhelming hardships.
 His brother London, and Sam – one of the townspeople that lost a son – go to Hashimoto's home and attack him one night, leading to his being hospitalized.
 London is initially arrested, but Hashimoto decides not to press charges and he is released.